STAT545-UBC/STAT545-UBC-original-website/packages03_activity_part2.md

 + *Check* (`devtools::check()`) runs the tests (also updates vignette, documentation, etc).
 + `devtools::auto_check('./R', './tests')` runs all the tests continuous.

-Once these tests work, I suggest it's time for a new version number `0.0.0.9001` and a commit & push to GitHub.
+Once these tests work and pass, I suggest it's time for a new version number `0.0.0.9001` and a commit & push to GitHub.

 ### Update the R code